DangLeUyen/WLDA/README.md

-# WLDA - Weighted missing Linear Discriminant Analysis
+# Weighted Missing Linear Discriminant Analysis: An Explainable Approach for Classification with Missing Data
 The code repository associated with the paper: **"Interpretable Linear Discriminant Analysis in the presence of missing data"**

 ## 1. Introduction